 Most hydroelectric power comes from dammed water driving a water turbine and generator.
 The amount of energy extracted from the moving water depends on the volume of water and on the difference in height between the water’s source and outflow.

-In 2011, hydropower represented 3.25 percent of the total energy consumed in the United States–a level it has not reached since 1999.[i]
+In 2012, hydropower represented 2.8 percent of the total energy consumed in the United States—much lower than the level it reached in 2011.[i]
 Hydroelectricity is dependent on amount of participation and will vary somewhat over time as is illustrated in the graph below.
-In 2011, renewable energy accounted for about 13 percent of the net electricity generated in the United States [ii].
-Hydropower accounted for 63 percent of that total.
+In 2012, renewable energy accounted for 12 percent of the total net electricity generated in the United States [ii].
+Hydropower accounted for 56 percent of that total.

 The states with the largest hydroelectric generation are Washington, California, New York, Oregon and Alabama.